 APPROVAL FORMS.
 The Graduate School must have an original Approval form and Oral Defense form signed by the student's committee and generally the department chair.
 Note: Some departments prefer to submit the forms directly to the Graduate School.
 If that is the case with your department, the Graduate School will hold your paper pending the submission of the approval sheets.

 RESEARCH INVOLVING HUMAN SUBJECTS.
+Students who used human subjects in their thesis or dissertation research must submit a copy of their Human Subjects Committee approval form to the Graduate School prior to the final ETD submission deadline.
 SIU has a policy governing all faculty, staff, and student research which involves human subjects.
 A human subject is defined as any individual whom a researcher contacts in person, by mail, or by phone, and makes a request for information.
-The SIU Institutional Review Board for any research involving human subjects is located in the Office of Sponsored Projects Administration, Woody Hall C214.
-For further information, please call 618-453-4543 or 618-453-4533.
-A copy of the approval form must be submitted to the Graduate School (SSB 310) prior to the final ETD submission.
+The SIU Institutional Review Board for any research involving human subjects is located in the Office of Sponsored Projects Administration, in Woody Hall.
+For further information, please call 618-453-4540 or email firstname.lastname@example.org.

 COPYRIGHT.
 It is the student's responsibility to obtain permission to reproduce copyrighted material, such as adapting all or part of a table or figure from a copyrighted source, for inclusion in their thesis or dissertation.
 When permission is granted, the reproduced table or figure must be noted with the original author and copyright holder, and the permission letter / email should be included in the appendices.